 Make sure that the pedal does not touch the surface of the rear end carrier.
 Otherwise the crankset might be damaged during the transport.

-Insert pedal crank mount into outer rail of each pedal crank recess from above and slide downwards until at least underneath the notching.
+Insert pedal crank mount into outer rail of each pedal crank recess from above and slide downwards as far as it will go.

 Attach the pedal crank by rotating the attachment screw on the pedal crank mount.